-4. Fence or wall

-The height of fences or walls shall be measured as the vertical distance between finished grade on the highest side of the fence or wall to the top of the fence or wall, rather than to the top of the fence post or columns.
+- 4. Fence or wall - (a) The height of fences or walls shall be measured as the vertical distance between finished grade on the highest side of the fence or wall to the top of the fence or wall, rather than to the top of the fence post or columns.

-Commentary: Fences over six feet high need to be permitted and materials approved prior to erection.
+(b) Fences over seven feet high shall be permitted and materials approved prior to erection.